 - Avoid walking alone at night.

-- Do not accept food or drink from strangers.
+- Don't accept food or drink from strangers.
 There have been reports of travellers being drugged ('drink spiked') and robbed.

-Foreigners have been targets of scams on trains when travelling in Lithuania.
-Tourists are befriended and asked a series of personal questions to determine if they are worth robbing.
+Foreigners have been targets of scams on trains when travelling.
+Tourists are befriended and asked personal questions to determine if they are worth robbing.
 If you have concerns about your safety while travelling on public transport, seek assistance from a driver, ticket collector, security officer or any other transport employee before leaving the vehicle/transport.

 File a police report at the nearest police station if you become a victim of crime.
 Get a copy of the report.
 The Lithuanian police can provide translators to assist foreigners who are victims of crime.

 Demonstrations and large public gatherings can turn violent.

 - Avoid crowds, protests and demonstrations where possible.

 - Monitor the media for developments.

 - Follow the advice of local authorities.